-Vickie Forster is the principal consultant and founder of Forster & Associates Consulting (F&A), established in 2000.
+Vickie Forster is the principal consultant and founder of V.A.
+Forster Consulting, established in 2000.
 With her 18 years of experience in the agricultural regulatory business sector, Vickie services her clients with an in-depth knowledge of the regulatory requirements in the agricultural industry for plant-based biotechnology and chemical products.
 Since F&A’s inception, Vickie has provided her clients with a proven path to success in gaining the desired results in achieving their regulatory goals.

 USDA, FDA and EPA regulatory approvals for regulated plants derived through biotechnology and expressing novel traits.
 F&A is well versed in the USDA Plant Pest Act, FDA 1992 Guidance for Novel Food/Feed and EPA FIFRA, FQPA and FFDCA legislation, including the PIP Rule.

 Canada’s CFIA and Health Canada approvals for Novel plants, including confined and unconfined release (environment), novel livestock feed, and novel food.

 Strategic regulatory project planning: timelines, cost assessments and the impact of global regulatory approval status with regard to commercialization of a project.